Ellipsis-Labs/solana-verifiable-build/README.md

 ```

-### To send verification to Osec API
+### To send verification to OtterSec API

 ```bash
 solana-verify verify-from-repo --remote -um --program-id PhoeNiXZ8ByJGLkxNfZRnkUfjvmuYqLR89jjFHGqdXY https://github.com/Ellipsis-Labs/phoenix-v1
 ```

-- This verification will be sent to the Osec API and will be available at [https://verify.osec.io/status](https://verify.osec.io/status/PhoeNiXZ8ByJGLkxNfZRnkUfjvmuYqLR89jjFHGqdXY)
+- This verification will be sent to the OtterSec API and will be available at [https://verify.osec.io/status](https://verify.osec.io/status/PhoeNiXZ8ByJGLkxNfZRnkUfjvmuYqLR89jjFHGqdXY)

-> Note: The `--remote` flag is required to send the verification to the Osec API.
+> Note: The `--remote` flag is required to send the verification to the OtterSec API.
 The `--remote` flag is not required for local verification.
 And this will take 5-10 minutes to complete.